npryce/learn-you-a-kotlin/INSTRUCTIONS.part4.md

 Gather the types and functions into two separate groups.

 Fold away the function bodies.
-Tada!
+Ta-da!
 The function signatures describe the state machine!

 ## If time: Converting identifiers to value classes